An official website of the United States government

-Welcome to the U.S. Army Medical Center and School (AMEDDC&S) Staff web page.
-The U.S. Army Medical Center and School supporting staff consists of the Coordinating, Special, and Personal Staff.
+Welcome to the U.S. Army Medical Center Excellence (MEDCoE) Supporting Staff web page.
+The U.S. Army Medical Center Excellence supporting staff consists of the Coordinating, Special, and Personal Staff.

-Assists the Commanding General (CG) by coordinating the plans, activities and operations of the AMEDDC&S. Collectively, through the Chief of Staff, the coordinating staff is responsible for acquiring information and analyzing its implications for and impact on the command, and providing timely and accurate recommendations to the CG
+Assists the Commanding General (CG) by coordinating the plans, activities, and operations of the MEDCoE.
+Collectively, through the Chief of Staff, the coordinating staff is responsible for acquiring information and analyzing its implications for and impact on the command, and providing timely and accurate recommendations to the CG.

 G-4, Assistant Chief of Staff for Logistics (ACSLOG)